-Recycling is third in the National Waste Hierarchy after Reduction and ReUse.
+Recycling is third in the National Waste Hierarchy after Reduction and Reuse.

 For an insight into Reuse and Repair opportunities in the Truro area visit Too Good to Waste – Working Towards a Local Circular Economy on the Transition Falmouth website